dragona/android-intro/01_UserName/readme.md

-# Creating an application for getting user inputs and diplaying the list of all inputsin a textView.
+Creating an application for getting user inputs and displaying the list of all inputs in a textView.
 Each name should be entered individually and a button should be pressed to balidate the input.

 Create a new andoid project.
 Here is the listed files I have right after creating a new project in Android Studio where the display of the project files if by default in Android view.